nedap/speced.def/README.md

 > [Expound](https://github.com/bhb/expound) is used for error reporting, so the actual emitted code is a bit more substantial.

-You can pass specs as part of any destructurings.
+You can pass specs as part of any nested destructurings.

 ```clojure
 (speced/defn destructuring-example [{:keys [^string? a] :as ^::thing all}]